zhdk123456/presto/presto-docs/src/main/sphinx/connector/mysql.rst

 Multiple MySQL Servers
 ^^^^^^^^^^^^^^^^^^^^^^

-You can have as many catalogs as you need, so if you have additional MySQL servers, simply add another properties file to ``etc/catalog`` with a different name (making sure it ends in ``.properties``).
-For example, if you name the property file ``sales.properties``, Presto will create a catalog named ``sales`` using the configured connector.
+You can have as many catalogs as you need.
+See :ref:`catalog-properties` for more information on configuring connectors.

 Querying MySQL
 --------------